 If you’re only spending one or two nights in each city and doing laundry is difficult:

 For cold weather travel, wear merino wool thermals under everything – they can be worn for days and won’t absorb scents so you’ll only need one or two pairs.
+This is a great trick for how to make clothes smell fresh when traveling.
 Since they’re closest to you skin you won’t need to wash the rest of your clothing.